 Apply for police officer roles with Police Now

-We know some graduate recruitment processes can seem daunting at the start, but we’ve worked hard to streamline our process as much as possible while still keeping the standards you would expect for roles in policing.
+We know some graduate recruitment processes can seem daunting at the start, but we’ve worked hard to streamline our process as much as possible while keeping the standards you would expect for roles in policing.

-It has been specifically designed to get the best from all applicants so be yourself and enjoy getting even more insight into the role you are interested in.
+The processes have been specifically designed to get the best from all applicants so be yourself and enjoy getting even more insight into the role you are interested in.

 Police Now’s eligibility criteria